An IELTS Letter is the Task 1 for General Training.

 These are all written by an IELTS instructor, so they are examples of letters that would achieve a high band score.

-The pages have many different IELTS letter topics for you to view.
+The pages have the main types of IELTS letter topics for you to view.

 Hope you are doing well.